-You can submit your project entry at the Project Submission Page which is currently live.
+You can submit your project entry at the Project Submission Page when it becomes live.

-The deadline for the Spring 2018 CIC submission is on April 9th (11:59PM Eastern Standard Time).
+The deadline for the Fall 2018 CIC submission is on November 11th (11:59PM Eastern Standard Time).

 #1.
 Project Title / Team Name

 Make sure you have a well represented title for your project or a team name that really summarizes what the project is about.

 #2.
 Project Description

 Quick description of what the project is about, what kind of problem you are trying to solve and who the potential users are.
 Give some thought on how you would say this to a person you just met in one minute.

 This is the first visual of your project which could help the project to stand out more.
 It is a good practice to think about the brand and market of your product from its inception.

 Note: Please make your logo available in a downloadable format with a high-resolution.